Tweets From The Top: The Pros And Cons Of Having Your CEO On Twitter

 As a company who makes a Twitter analytics and marketing platform, it was a no-brainer for us to have Javier, our CEO, on Twitter!
 But what reaps rewards for one company may be a fruitless exercise for another… Less than a third of the CEOs for the top 500 grossing companies in America are on Social Media and only 5.6% on Twitter.
 But CEOs such as Bill Gates, Richard Branson, and Arianna Huffington are vocally supportive of Twitter and make an effort to tweet regularly.

 So, why does it work for some companies but not others?
-You may not know if your CEO should be on Twitter or not, but you know it’s something you need to consider.
+You may not know if you should have your CEO on Twitter or not, but you know it’s something you need to consider.
 Every company has its own unique position to consider, so here are some top reasons for your CEO to stay grounded or join the flock:

 Pro: Human Trust